meliorence/react-native-snap-carousel/README.md

 ## Tips and tricks

-All the useful tips and tricks have been gathered [here](https://github.com/archriss/react-native-snap-carousel/blob/master/doc/TIPS_AND_TRICKS.md) - there is a bunch of them, so this section is a must-read!
+All the useful tips and tricks have been gathered [here](https://github.com/archriss/react-native-snap-carousel/blob/master/doc/TIPS_AND_TRICKS.md) - there is a bunch of them, which makes **this section a must-read!**

 ## Known issues